NabilBoudjellal/projet9/README.md

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.

+## Before deploying this project in your org you had to :

+create in the object order:
+field name : NetAmount__c with data type Currency field nmae : ShipmentCost__c with data type Currency

+create in the object account:
+field name : Chiffre_d_affaire__c with data type Currency

 ## How Do You Plan to Deploy Your Changes?

 Do you want to deploy a set of changes, or create a self-contained application?
 Choose a [development model](https://developer.salesforce.com/tools/vscode/en/user-guide/development-models).